Vashon-Maury Island Groundwater Management Area

 Learn about monitoring to assessing the status of Vashon-Maury Island water resources

-The Vashon-Maury Island Water Resources Evaluation was a 2004-2010 project designed to describe and assess the water resources of the island.
-This project provided a better understanding of how different activities can adversely affect the island's water quality and quantity and lead to an updated, more accurate water supply budget for the island.
+The Vashon-Maury Island Water Resources Evaluation project was completed in 2010.
+This work assessed the water resources of the island and provided a better understanding of how different activities can adversely affect the island's water quality and quantity that lead to an updated, more accurate water supply budget for the island.

 Vashon-Maury Island Marine Recovery Area

 The Marine Recovery Area is a specific designation that establishes a goal of protect, preserve and restore shellfish harvest opportunities by assuring that property owners within the Marine Recovery Area inspect, and repair or replace as necessary, their On-Site Sewage (OSS) system.

 This 4 year (2009-2012) study evaluated the role of nitrogen in the risk of lethal, low-level dissolved oxygen events in Quartermaster Harbor (QMH), a sensitive marine embayment of Vashon-Maury Island (VMI) in Puget Sound.

 Water Suppliers on Vashon-Maury Island